Non-Compete Clauses in Employment Contracts Generally Not Enforceable Where the Average Employee is Concerned

 However, if while working for a competitor you violate the Confidentiality and/or Non-Solicitation clauses in your Employment Agreement, problems will almost certainly arise.

-If I Violate My Non-Compete Clause by Going to Work for a Competitor, but do not Use My Former Employer's Confidential Information at My New Job, and I Do Not Solicit Customers Away From My Former Employer, Will I get in Trouble?
+If I Violate My Non-Compete Clause by Going to Work for a Competitor, but do not Use My Former Employer's Confidential Information at My New Job, and I Do Not Solicit Customers Away From My Former Employer, Will I Get in Trouble?

 That is the magic question and the answer is "No, unless you know a true Trade Secret owned by your former employer."
 Trade Secrets are very rare, and odds are you do not know any.